tnt-nitro/Install_3.5_LCD_Display_Berrybase/README_3.5_LCD_ZOLL_DISPLAY_BERRYBASE_english.md

 ## Overview

-This installation script sets up a 3.5" LCD display (Waveshare 35B) on a Raspberry Pi and makes it usable without errors.
+This installation script sets up a **3.5" SPI LCD display** (GoodTFT/XPT2046-based) on a Raspberry Pi and makes it usable without errors.
 The installation is performed in two steps with an automatic reboot in between.

+**Important:** This project supports **GoodTFT/XPT2046-based 3.5" displays** (also known as "3.5 inch RPi Display" or "3.5 inch RPi LCD").
+These displays do **NOT** use the Waveshare overlay.
+Waveshare ≠ GoodTFT.

 **Project Purpose:**